 These reviews of Nebula Awards collections are being written in a very haphazard order, based solely on date of purchase and whim in deciding when to read the book in question.
 This book came to hand, via eBay and a long surface journey from the States, in the first quarter of 2007, and got read fairly soon thereafter, ahead of some volumes as yet unread sitting on the shelves.
-You can pop over to the Book Review Index’s section on the Nebula Awards to browse other reviews, contents of those yet to be reviewed, and see the gaps in my collection [sob!].
+Browse the reviews or content listings of other Nebula Awards volumes on Best SF here.

 This is the third of Zebrowski’s editorship, the first I’ve read.
 It’s a true A to Z of the year in question, as it covers Asimov to Zebrowski.
 Indeed, the Good Doctor is first up with his Robot Dreams, a nominee for Best Short Story, losing out to Bear’s ‘Tangents’.
 The story is partly included as a tribute to Asimov’s Grand Master award, and there are some humorous notes from Asimov on the gaining of said honour.
 The story features a robot whose positronic pathways have been experimented with by a junior scientist on Susan Calvin’s team, enabling it to dream, leaving Calvin with a very simple reaction.
 It’s a gentle story of another era, reading more of a 1966 than 1986.

 Great Bear’s ‘Tangents’ is next up, of which I summarised when it appeared in Dozois’ 4th Annual Collection : ‘an elderly mathematician, who has fled his youthful fame and misdeeds, is seeking contact with another dimension.
 A young boy who has an immediate rapport for the work, proves the catalyst to the success of his experiments’.
 It’s a strong story that could easily have been written in 2006 as 1986.